New national identity card initiated by the Department of Home Affairs

-RSA, with a population of over 53 million is a multi-ethnic democratic nation.
+RSA, with a population of over 57 million is a multi-ethnic democratic nation.

 They were utilized for contracts or almost all interactions with the administration.
-They also contained driving licenses and fire arm permits.
+They also contained driving licenses and firearm permits.
 Non-white citizens were required to always carry the "dompas" (dumb pass) allowing them to live and work in specified parts of the country.

 The green bar-coded identity book is used as proof of identification for many uses such as applying for a driver's license or passport, voter ID authentication and opening a bank account.

 Enhanced identity theft protection with the new national ID card

 Following research into national eID programs implemented by governments across the world, the DHA opted for an

 An embedded secure software with its microprocessor securely contains identification details and ensures that only authorized authorities can read and verify the card's data using contactless readers.

-- Embedded microprocessor to securely store citizen's personal data, including digital photograph and fingerprints
+Embedded microprocessor to securely store citizen's personal data, including digital photograph and fingerprints

-- Encryption keys to enable identification and verification of card holder via contactless technology based on international standards
+Encryption keys to enable identification and verification of cardholder via contactless technology based on international standards

-- Visual security printing features to protect against forgery
+Visual security printing features to protect against forgery

-- Highly durable polycarbonate ID card body
+polycarbonate ID card body

 Global and local expertise for a phased rollout

-Following a pilot in 2012, the new eID card program was launched on 18 July 2013, with a phased rollout over five to seven years.
+Following a pilot in 2012, the new South African smart ID card was launched on 18 July 2013, with a phased rollout over five to seven years.

 Over the next years, more offices will be equipped to perform live-data capture as rollout ramps up nationally.

 polycarbonate eID documents within an ambitious schedule, as well as a long-established presence in Johannesburg.

 GPW uses Gemalto's secure embedded software to protect the holder's image and biometric data within the secure identity card, delivering

 The "Match on Card" feature allows fingerprints to be checked locally using the microprocessor of the eID card.
 It ensures the

 Improving future government services to citizens

 secure online services such as online and in-person authentication as well as legally binding digital signatures.
-Government departments of transport, health and social development are also looking at how to exploit the National ID card functionality.
+Government departments of transport, health, and social development are also looking at how to exploit the National ID card functionality.

 - Reduce identity fraud and theft

-Future platform for a suite of eGovernment services including online authentication and digital signatures
+- Future platform for a suite of eGovernment services including online authentication and digital signatures

-Eliminates the need to carry multiple ID documents
+- Eliminates the need to carry multiple ID documents

-Improves confidence in official identity credentials
+- Improves confidence in official identity credentials

-Speeds identity checks at border crossing
+- Speeds identity checks at border crossing

-Establishes citizenship in the National Population Register for voting and other civic interactions
+- Establishes citizenship in the National Population Register for voting and other civic interactions

-Enhancing security through the creation of a reliable National Population Register
+- Enhancing security through the creation of a reliable National Population Register

-Ensuring that all 16 year olds apply for and receive the new national identity card.
+- Ensuring that all 16-year-olds apply for and receive the new national identity card.